Strengthening water system resilience with BIM and cloud collaboration

 A rendering of the new basins 7 and 8 on the Collins Park site, shown to the right of the existing facilities in blue.

-The Collins Park Water Treatment Plant began operation in 1941 and was expanded in the 1950s.
-The facility’s original paper plans were obviously outdated.
-“The record drawings never seem to reflect exactly what's built anyway,” says Julie Nicholson, BIM manager and designer for the water/wastewater environmental-consulting engineering business at Arcadis.
-“We had to tie into existing plant connections, and it was really critical that we be spot-on.”

-The water treatment plant also had to remain operational while the facility was being overhauled.
-In addition, the Arcadis team had to coordinate across additional upgrade projects on a tight worksite, including a 7,200-volt underground power loop and an ozone system for additional treatment of algal toxins.
+The water treatment plant also had to remain operational while the facility was being overhaulled.
+In addition, the Arcadis team had to co-ordinate across additional upgrade projects on a tight worksite, including a 7,200-volt underground power loop and an ozone system for additional treatment of algal toxins.
 With an EPA-mandated deadline looming, Arcadis planned to work with five outside sub-consultants—making efficient workflows and communications essential.

 Arcadis created 3D models to design the facility upgrades, including this model of the Basin 7 main gallery that shows a piping assembly connecting treatment trains.